 Israel's Collective Action for Resilience is a new entity convening a national scientific advisory body to support Israel's recovery and foster collaboration by establishing a strategic and systematic roadmap for trauma healing - anticipating the needs over the next 8-10 years, financing and pioneering sustainable solutions, and furthering the science on a global scale.
-The initial planning phase will include mapping the ecosystem and making priority recommendations.
-Jewish Federation support will fund this first stage.
+Federations' emergency funding supported their initial planning phase which included mapping Israel's mental health ecosystem and making priority recommendations, and Jewish Federations continues to support ICAR's ongoing, critical work.